Jahender/architecture-center/docs/reliability/disaster-recovery.md

 ## Region-wide service disruptions

 Many failures are manageable within the same Azure region.
-However, in the unlikely event of a region-wide service disruption, the locally redundant copies of your data aren’t available.
-If you’ve enabled geo-replication, there are three additional copies of your blobs and tables in a different region.
+However, in the unlikely event of a region-wide service disruption, the locally redundant copies of your data aren't available.
+If you've enabled geo-replication, there are three additional copies of your blobs and tables in a different region.
 If Microsoft declares the region lost, Azure remaps all the DNS entries to the secondary region.

 **Note** This process occurs only for region-wide service disruptions and is not within your control.
 Consider using [Azure Site Recovery](/azure/site-recovery/) to achieve better RPO and RTO.
 Using Site Recovery, you decide what is an acceptable outage and when to fail over to the replicated VMs.

 Your response to a region-wide service disruption depends on your deployment and your disaster recovery plan.

-- As a cost-control strategy, for non-critical applications that don’t require a guaranteed recovery time, it might make sense to redeploy to a different region.
+- As a cost-control strategy, for non-critical applications that don't require a guaranteed recovery time, it might make sense to redeploy to a different region.
-- For applications that are hosted in another region with deployed roles but don’t distribute traffic across regions (*active/passive deployment*), switch to the secondary hosted service in the alternate region.
+- For applications that are hosted in another region with deployed roles but don't distribute traffic across regions (*active/passive deployment*), switch to the secondary hosted service in the alternate region.
 - For applications that have a full-scale secondary deployment in another region (*active/active deployment*), route traffic to that region.

 To learn more about recovering from a region-wide service disruption, see [Recover from a region-wide service disruption](../resiliency/recovery-loss-azure-region.md).